Blog Post Jimi Shaughnessy Nov 6, 2024

 History is at the heart of our national parks.
 Many national parks preserve stories of a battles, turning points, triumphs, and tragedies, or simply the lives of ordinary Americans.
 Since…

-The intersection of the U.S. military, Native Americans and artifact collection is a multifaceted issue that reflects the complex history between governmental policies, military actions and Indigenous cultures.
-This relationship has often led to troubling instances where the collection and management of Native American artifacts have overlooked the rightful stewardship and cultural significance these items hold for their communities.
-Such practices have historically infringed on the rights and traditions of Native American peoples, highlighting the need for respectful and informed policies that honor their heritage and autonomy.
+The intersection of the U.S. military and Native Americans is a multifaceted issue that reflects the complex history between governmental policies, military actions and Indigenous cultures, including the displacement of Native people.
+In addition, traditional archaeology has often led to troubling instances where the collection and management of Native American objects have overlooked the rightful stewardship and cultural significance these items hold for their communities.
+Archaeology as a discipline has historically infringed on the rights and traditions of Native American peoples, highlighting the need for respectful and informed policies that honor their heritage and autonomy.

 Stay On Top of News